 It’s a W-lazy S. Pretty cool, huh?
 I branded my first calf a few years ago, and I didn’t like it.
 I know it needs to be done, but I just felt so bad.
 The other parts of working calves doesn’t bother me, even though it gets pretty rough and bloody, but it’s the branding that I don’t like to watch.
 Ouch!

 Vaccinating is pretty simple; you give the calf a shot to prevent disease.
 The trick while vaccinating is to time the shot just right, preferably not at the same time that the calf is being branded.
-You don’t accidentally stick yourself with the needle if the calf is thrashing around.
+You don’t want to accidentally stick yourself with the needle if the calf is thrashing around.

 And castrating.
 Castrating is done, of course, to prevent the animal from unauthorized breeding.
 We use little elastics, fondly nicknamed “cheerios”, which are slipped around the top of the bull calf’s scrotum.
 The blood supply to the testicles is cut off, and the testicles eventually wither up and fall off.
 OR you could use a knife to cut the testicles out, and have yourself a nice Rocky Mountain Oyster dinner.